-Incorrect login detailsYour account has been bannedYour account has been placed under a protective block for security reasons.
-Please contact support.Your account has been deletedYou have reached the limit of authorised attemptsYour account name has been blacklistedThis feature is not available for you community
+Incorrect login detailsYour account is permanently bannedYour account has been placed under a protective block for security reasons.
+Please contact support.Your account has been deletedYou have reached the limit of authorised attemptsYour account name has been blacklistedThis Ankama account is protected by the Authenticator.

 Azael tells you about the state of the game and the development planning for the second half of 2013…

 We already reached the middle of 2013 and it’s now time to look at what’s coming for the rest of the year.
 And I can tell you that we have many things to talk about!